fridalannerstrom/dogsitter/README.md

 ### Key Features
 Highlight the core features that were implemented and why they are important for the user and business goals (services, booking form, gallery).

+### Feature Changes
+Changes to the design; service page design with lighter box on desktop, list in about me page

 ### Future Features
 A list of potential features that could be implemented in future versions of the website (Availability Calendar, Review and Rating System, Live Chat for Customer Support).